 And perhaps most sinister of all is the fact that patients worry that, if they did not accept the guideline recommended treatment, they will be refused reimbursement for any other treatment — now that really is medical fascism.

-Bye-by, it was nice meeting you!
-Now I leave you in the care of ‘Siri’ for psych! —anyone remember ‘Eliza’
+Bye-by, it was nice meeting you.
+May I leave you in the care of ‘Siri’ for psych —anyone remember ‘Eliza’.

 My personal experience

-There is a disturbingly prominent vein of authoritarianism present that is in no way justified by the quality or certainty of the evidence and which does not admit discussion, options, choice, preferences and flexibility.
+There is a disturbingly prominent vein of authoritarianism present that is in no way justified by the quality or certainty of the evidence and which does not admit discussion, options, choice, preferences, and flexibility (87, 88).

 This is abhorrent ‘medical fascism’ and good doctors should have no truck with it, but some will lose their jobs because they try to stand up to it.

 The very existence and prominence of guidelines magnifies this authoritarianism because guidelines provide a deceptive aura of authority and certainty.
 This is mediated by a fundamentally flawed system of narrowly focussed ‘pseudo-evidence’ (sponsored clinical trials and their associated methodological flaws) digested via the non-scientific medium of the statistical procedure that agrandifies itself with the epithet ‘meta-analysis’.
-Armoured with this false shield, our shining-medical-knights sally forth to do battle with mythical disease-dragons — I have shunned DSM from the start, and the disease-mongering that has accompanied it (49-51).
+Armoured with this false shield, our shining-medical-knights sally forth to do battle with mythical disease-dragons — many have shunned DSM, and the disease-mongering that has accompanied it (89-91).

 Issue of long-term therapy

 These drugs are almost always given over a period of many months, often years.
 Indeed, other types of evidence, and this speaks to the almost complete lack of external validity of guidelines, suggests that long-term treatment with most antidepressants (and antipsychotics) does not reduce long-term illness manifestations.
 Statistics concerning such questions are complex, not always reliable, and much disputed.
-Disability, the hospital readmission rate, the suicide rate, are generally not reduced (52).
-All those things are fairly powerful evidence that the drugs have little long-term benefit for most patients.
+Disability, the hospital readmission rate, the suicide rate, may be reduced, little, if at all (95-102).
+All those things are fairly powerful evidence that the drugs have questionable long-term benefit for patients.
 The long-term side-effects are not in doubt though.
 It seems reasonable to suppose that there are substantive benefits for carefully selected severely ill patients: however widespread use of these drugs probably means that a large proportion of people who are being given them, are being exposed to risks without benefit.

-One should note here that this not to say that antidepressant drugs are ineffective for everyone.
+One should note here that this not to say that ‘antidepressant’ drugs are ineffective for everyone.
 Experience clearly demonstrates that severely depressed patients experience major benefits from various particular antidepressants.
-And, even if SSRIs as a class barely deserve to be called antidepressants, that is not to say they do not benefit some symptoms in some people.
+And, even if SSRIs are not really ‘antidepressants’, that is not to say they do not benefit some symptoms in some people.